learn-co-curriculum/getting-remote-data-conclusion/README.md

 With the ability to leverage remote data in our applications, we can increase the functionality of our applications or even save time!

+### Further reading
+**[https://www.scrapingbee.com/blog/web-scraping-ruby/](Web Scraping with Ruby)**: Create a job tracker with this code-along tutorial, which introduces you to industry-standard tools such as Selenium + headless Chrome.